openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_response_encryption_enc_values_supported`: OPTIONAL.
 JSON array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `require_credential_response_encryption`: OPTIONAL.
 If `require_credential_response_encryption` is `true`, the Credential Issuer requires additional encryption on top of TLS for the Credential Response and expects encryption parameters to be present in the Credential Request and/or Batch Credential Request.
 If `require_credential_response_encryption` is `false` or omitted, the Credential Issuer indicates that no additional Credential Response encryption is required.
 If `require_credential_response_encryption` is `true`, `credential_response_encryption_alg_values_supported` MUST also be provided.

-Note: When using relying on multiple Authorization Servers for authorization, Credential Issuer MUST be able to identify from which Authorization Server each Access Tokens is coming.
+Note: It can be challenging for a Credential Issuer that accepts tokens from multiple Authorization Servers to introspect an Access Token to check the validity and determine the permissions granted.
+Some ways to achieve this are relying on Authorization Servers that use [@!RFC9068] or by the Credential Issuer understanding the proprietary Access Token structures of the Authorization Servers.

 The following parameter MUST be used to communicate the specifics of the Credential that the Credential Issuer supports issuance of: